narangmayank/iot-smart-parking-system/README.md

 - Check for availability of the parking slot in real time.
 - Dynamically deduct the charge from the user card based on the usage.
 - Real time data view that let's other apps pull this information to do something usefull :)
+- Fuzzy business logic that can be expanded as per the scale of the project

 ## Hardware :-